garrandall/popular-music-data/tracks/xo-tour-llif3-lil-uzi-vert.md

 She said, "I am not afraid to die" (Yeah)
 All my friends are dead
 Push me to the edge (Yeah)
-All my friends are dead, yeah, ooh
+All my friends are dead, yeah, oh
 Push me to the edge
 All my friends are dead, yeah
 All my friends are dead, yeah